Aug. 30, 2025 - Freedomain Radio - Stefan Molyneux

 The two parties, do you mean in America, right?

-The two parties are right wing and yes.
+The two parties are right-wing.

-Sorry, the two parties are right wing.
+Sorry, the two parties are right-wing.

-Sorry, the two parties are right wing and fascist.
+Sorry, the two parties are right-wing and fascist.

 Is that right?